• Instructional Start Time: 8:45 A.M.

 Students who are tardy must report to the office .
 There they will be given the tardy slip they need to enter class.

 If the weather is rainy or very cold, children will go to the gymnasium.
 They should enter the gym directly from the side entrance on Auburn Street.

-Children who ride buses or day care vans will assemble in the gym and be dismissed from the gym door on Auburn Street when their ride arrives.
+Children who ride buses or after school care vans will assemble in the gym and be dismissed from the gym door on Auburn St. when their bus or van arrives.

 NOTE: Siblings who walk home together will meet outside the school building.
 Please help them select an acceptable meeting place away from the exit doors.